-EU crackdown on tobacco stops short of plain packets (Update)December 19th, 2012 by Claire Rosemberg in Health /
+EU crackdown on tobacco stops short of plain packets (Update)December 19, 2012 by Claire Rosemberg in Medicine & Health / Health

 With menthol cigarettes to be banned and cigarette packs sold with repulsive images of rotting lungs, the European Union released new anti-tobacco proposals Wednesday, the first in over a decade.